Biblioteca Brasiliana Guita e José Mindlin

 To access Biblioteca Brasiliana Guita e José Mindlin, click here.

 The collection of Biblioteca Brasiliana Guita e José Mindlin integrates the Banco de Dados Bibliográficos da USP (Dedalus) and the Portal de Busca Integrado do SIBi.
-Users who wish to have access to any item of the collection can consult the Sala de Consulta Rubens Borba de Moraes, to which all the information is given in the BBM website (www.bbm.usp.br).
-There is also a Digital Collection – the result of the work done by the Laboratório de Digitalização da Biblioteca – also available on the aforementioned site, in which the user can search, view and download over 3000 titles from the collection, so that it remains avaiable for the community in a democratic and universal way.
+Users who wish to have access to any item of the collection can consult the Sala de Consulta Rubens Borba de Moraes (Rubens Borba de Moraes Consulting Room), to which all the information is given in the BBM website (www.bbm.usp.br).
+There is also a Digital Collection – the result of the work done by the Laboratório de Digitalização da Biblioteca (Library’s Digitalization Lab) – also available on the site as mentioned above, where the user can search, view and download over 3000 titles from the collection, so that it remains available for the community in a democratic and universal way.

-The BBM also has the Laboratório de Conservação Preventiva Guita Mindlin (LAGUIM), responsible for continuing Guita Mindlin’s important work of maintaining and preserving the books.
-It is also equipped with spaces for expositions and temporary exhibitions.
+The BBM also houses the Laboratório de Conservação Preventiva Guita Mindlin (Guita Mindlin Preventive Conservation Laboratory) – LAGUIM, responsible for continuing the critical book conservation and preservation work by Guita Mindlin.
+It is also equipped with rooms for musical performances, events, and temporary exhibitions.

 Por Pró-Reitoria de Cultura e Extensão Universitária